MonetDB/MonetDB.R/README.md

 testthat::test_dir('tests')
 ```

+Note: There could be an issue with the csv imports.
+The daemon has insufficient rights to
+read the generated csv file.
+To fix this, run mserver5 yourself.

 ## Man pages
 This packages provides man pages with explanation and examples of various functions.
 They can be accessed from the shell: